Sushil-g/Tech-Intern-Assessment/datastore-setup.md

 ### Setup Script: `calls_data_ingest.py`

 - **Configure Connection**
-  The script reads the `MONGO_URI` (defaulting to `mongodb://localhost:27017`) and `NUM_CALLS` from environment variables to establish the database connection and control the number of simulated calls.
+  The script reads the `MONGO_URI` (defaulting to `mongodb://localhost:27017`) and `NUM_CALLS` from environment variables to establish the database connection and control the number of generated calls.

 - **Generate Records**
   It uses `Faker` for generating realistic phone numbers and `uuid.uuid4()` for unique call IDs.
 The generated dataset reflects practical distributions for call type, status, duration, and cost.